Greta Stoddart

-Born in Oxfordshire in 1966 Greta grew up in Belgium and Oxford.
+Greta Stoddart was born in Oxfordshire and grew up in Belgium and Oxford.

 She studied Drama at Manchester University and acting at the Ecole Internationale de Théâtre Jacques Lecoq in Paris.

-In 1993 Greta began classes with Michael Donaghy at the City University in London.
+Greta began poetry classes with Michael Donaghy in 1993 at the City University in London and then at the Poetry School.

 Greta began teaching at Morley College in London before going on to teach at Goldsmiths College, University of London.
-She then become a Poetry Fellow at Warwick University, Writer-in-Residence at Exeter University and Creative Writing tutor at Bath Spa University.
+She become a Poetry Fellow at Warwick University, Creative Writing tutor at Bath Spa University and Writer-in-Residence at Exeter University.

 In 2012 her poem Deep Sea Diver was shortlisted for the Forward Prize for Best Individual poem.

-Greta's work has been included in several anthologies, most recently Best of British Poetry 2014 (Salt) and Picador Book of Love Poems (2011).
+Greta's work has been included in several anthologies, including Book of Love Poems (Picador, 2011) and Best of British Poetry (Salt, 2014).

 In 2022 her fourth collection Fool (Bloodaxe) was published.